HackerEarth/engineering.hackerearth.com/_posts/2015-01-27-making-comments-more-powerful.md

 * [Tagging people](#tagging)

 ### From the beginning ###
-Our commenting system is built using an open source django app, named [django-threadedcomments](https://github.com/HonzaKral/django-threadedcomments).
+Our comment system is built using an open source django app, named [django-threadedcomments](https://github.com/HonzaKral/django-threadedcomments).
 In threadedcomments, commenters can reply both to the original item, and reply to other comments as well.
 This open source app best suited our requirements in terms of UX, hence we decided to use it.
 But later we realised it was not powerful enough, and we decided to add our own features in it.